yzyii/luashitacast/New-User.md

 ### Following is not accurate yet but will be at some point

 The default Schema for equipment swaps that have been pre-filled out within these profiles is as follows:
-- if it has +HP and +MP, priority +30
+- if it has +HP and +MP, priority = 70
-- if it has +HP, priority +20
+- if it has +HP, priority = 60
-- if it has +MP, priority +10
+- if it has +MP, priority = 50
-- if it has -HP or -MP, priority -5.
+- if it has +HP and -MP and the value of the HP is more than the MP, priority = 40
-- if the value of it's -HP/MP is lower than the value of it's +HP/MP, priority +3
+- if it has +MP and -HP and the value of the MP is more than the HP, priority = 30
-- This results in valid values of -5, 5, 8, 10, 15, 18, 20, 25, 28 and 30.
-Special cases may exist outside of these priorities.
+- if it has Convert MP to HP, priority = 20
+- if it has Convert HP to MP, priority = 10
+- if it has -MP, priority = -10
+- if it has -HP, priority = -20
+- Special cases will be marked as priority = 100 or -100. e.g. going from a -HP item in Precast to an item with no HP or MP at all.

+Not all special cases will have been identified.
+Reporting of any discrepancies would be appreciated.